- Ishan Wijewardana

 4ļøā£ Vaccines ā The OG of preventive healthcare.
 While this is mostly a biotech play, itās still worth mentioning.
 Neko Health doesnāt touch this space, but I believe itās one of the most effective ways to prevent disease.

 I would assume a direct competitor would do all the same things as Neko Health.
-But if we blur the lines a bit for a āPreventative Check-upā, then we come across a very crowded field.
+But if we generalise a āPreventative Check-upā, then we come across a very crowded field.
 Iāll group them into 1) āComprehensive Preventative Check-upsā & 2) āSingle Track Preventative Check-upsā:

 1. Comprehensive Check-ups: These are check-ups with multiple tests